yuenherny/kl-house-price-forecasting/models/imputation/README.md

 # Missing Value Imputation

-## Experimented models
+## Experimented techniques
-The models we experimented are:
+The techniques we experimented are:
 1. Random forest
 2. KNN
 3. Bayesian ridge